dypsilon/frontend-dev-bookmarks/README.md

     + [sphinx](http://sphinx-doc.org/) a tool that makes it easy to create intelligent and beautiful documentation
     + [Using JSDoc](http://usejsdoc.org/)
     + [Beautiful docs](http://beautifuldocs.com/) is a documentation viewer based on markdown files.
-    + [Daux.io](http://daux.io/) is an documentation generator that uses a simple folder structure and Markdown files to create custom documentation on the fly.
+    + [Daux.io](http://daux.io/) is a documentation generator that uses a simple folder structure and Markdown files to create custom documentation on the fly.
 + Windows 8 Style
     + [Metro UI CSS](http://metroui.org.ua/)
     + [BootMetro](http://aozora.github.com/bootmetro/)